mateuszskibicki/prismic-helpers/README.md

 };
 ```

-On the Back-End/Front-End I just make some `async await` call to the Prismic api and I put whole response in this helper.
+On the Back-End/Front-End I just made some `async await` call to the Prismic api and I put whole response in this helper.
 This is how it looks:

 ```javascript
 import { singleArticleHelper } from "../helpers/singleArticleHelper";